ms-osram/r-place-2022/README.md

 This repository includes additional resources and exercises for working with the r/place 2022 dataset.
 The exercises were created by F5XS and are arranged in ascending order of difficulty.
 They provide a hands-on approach to exploring and analyzing the dataset.
 Solutions for the exercises may be available in the future, but it is recommended to attempt them independently before referring to the solutions.

-Additionally, ms-osram has contributed a set of their own questions to further explore the dataset.
+Additionally, I have contributed a set of my own questions to further explore the dataset.
 These questions are also included in the repository, providing different perspectives and avenues for investigation.

 ## Getting Started